-General Total Knee Arthroplasty (TKR) Indications include:
+General Total Knee Arthroplasty (TKA) Indications include:

-- Painful, disabling joint disease of the knee resulting from non-inflammatory degenerative joint disease (including osteoarthritis, traumatic arthritis or avascular necrosis) or rheumatoid arthritis. - Post-traumatic loss of knee joint configuration and function. - Moderate varus, valgus, or flexion deformity in which the ligamentous structures can be returned to adequate function and stability. - Revision of previous unsuccessful knee replacement or other procedure. - Fracture of the distal femur and/or proximal tibia that cannot be stabilized by standard fracture management techniques.
+- Painful, disabling joint disease of the knee resulting from: non-inflammatory degenerative joint disease (including osteoarthritis, traumatic arthritis or avascular necrosis) rheumatoid arthritis or posttraumatic arthritis. - Post-traumatic loss of knee joint configuration and function. - Moderate varus, valgus, or flexion deformity in which the ligamentous structures can be returned to adequate function and stability. - Revision of previous unsuccessful knee replacement or other procedure. - Fracture of the distal femur and/or proximal tibia that cannot be stabilized by standard fracture management techniques.